-Age readings used for the assessment were restricted to otoliths sampled in 2014-2021; these were processed and aged at FIFD and were considered the most reliable toothfish age estimates available (Lee 2014, 2015, 2016, 2017, 2018, 2019, 2020).
-Since the last assessment (Skeljo et al. 2022), an additional 261 age readings belonging to otoliths collected in 2015-2019 became available; otoliths collected in 2022 are yet to be processed.
-In total, 2,914 toothfish age estimates belonging to longline fisheries and 3,120 age estimates belonging to trawl fisheries were used to construct two corresponding age-length keys: $ALK{LONGLINE}$ and ALK{TRAWL} .
-Next, length frequencies of 166,324 toothfish randomly sampled in 1988-2022 were split between the corresponding fisheries or surveys.
-Age was assigned to each fish by the conditional probability of the appropriate age-length key, i.e. $ALK{LONGLINE}$ for the longline fisheries, and ALK{TRAWL} for the calamari fishery, finfish fishery, and surveys.
-Ages ≥ 31 years were assigned to a plus group.
-Then, fish counts-at-age were catch-raised per haul (i.e. multiplied by the catch/sample weight ratio in each observed haul), and aggregated per year and fishery and converted to proportions-at-age.
+Age readings used for the assessment were restricted to otoliths sampled in 2014-2021; these were processed and aged at the Falkland Islands Fisheries Department (FIFD) and were considered the most reliable toothfish age estimates available (Lee 2014, 2015, 2016, 2017, 2018, 2019, 2020; Lee and Le Luherne 2023).
+Since the last assessment (Skeljo et al. 2023), an additional 225 age readings belonging to otoliths collected in 2021 became available; otoliths collected in 2022 and 2023 are yet to be processed.
+In total, 3,089 toothfish age estimates belonging to longline fisheries and 3,170 age estimates belonging to trawl fisheries were used to construct two corresponding age-length keys: ALK{LONGLINE} and ALK{TRAWL}.
+Next, the length-frequency distribution of 149,331 toothfish randomly sampled in 1988-2023 was split between the corresponding fisheries or surveys.
+Age was assigned to each fish by the conditional probability of the appropriate age-length key: ALK{LONGLINE} for longline fisheries and ALK{TRAWL} for calamari fishery, finfish fishery, and surveys.
+Ages \geq 31 years were assigned to a plus group.
+Then, fish counts-at-age were catch-raised per haul (i.e. multiplied by the catch/sample weight ratio in each observed haul), aggregated per year and fishery, and converted to proportions-at-age.
 For calamari trawl fishery, CAA data up to 2008 were considered unrepresentative and thus excluded from the analysis (Skeljo and Winter 2020, 2021).
 The ageing error was accounted for by deriving an error misclassification matrix from a normal distribution with CV = 0.1.
 The CAA data were assumed independently multinomially distributed about the model-predicted CAA.